“Every great and deep difficulty bears in itself its own solution. It forces us to change our thinking in order to find it.”

 Sciatica and my ongoing learning process…

 When a new client appears complaining of sciatica I am pretty confident that I can be of use because, of the myriad kinds of pain we are all dealing with as modern, urban humans, sciatica is especially well-suited to the whole self re-organising approach.
 My relationship with this particular warning light has been life-changing in a very literal sense.
 My first experience of Feldenkrais was a day workshop that included both group work (Awareness Through Movement) and a brief individual lesson (Functional Integration).
 Very much as luck would have it, I limped through the door in the morning and strode out pain-free at the end of the afternoon.
 I had been experiencing short bouts of acute sciatic pain over several years; the pain and the movement difficulties would usually last about a week, but this latest attack was over less than 24 hours after it began.
 Here’s the luck part; it took me several years, but eventually I made the connection that if I hadn’t been in pain on that day I might not have realised just how right the Feldenkrais Method was for me personally.
-As it was it took me less than a week–a week when I would usually have been limping everywhere, and struggling to climb stairs–to decide to become a Feldenkrais teacher.
+As it was it took me less than a week – a week when I would usually have been limping everywhere, and struggling to climb stairs with one leg straight – to decide to become a Feldenkrais teacher.

 Pay attention to the warning signs

 Pain is what your brain uses to tell you that you have a problem that requires attention and action.
 My sciatica appeared after I had refused to recognise that my frequent injuries in dance classes were a sign that something needed to change in my treatment of myself.